 There are lots of brunch spots in Asakusa so take your pick before heading just three stops west on the Ginza line to Ueno.
 A great recommendation is Suke6 since the café has a relaxing vibe, they have an extensive menu and the staff are lovely.

-If you’re looking to rent a kimono while in Asakusa, check out this great guide from my friend Gina.
+If you’re looking to rent a kimono during your 5 days in Tokyo you can do that in Asakusa – check out this great guide from my friend Gina.

 Head to Ueno Park for Museums and Shrines

 Take some time to stroll around the park as there’s so much to see in there including the statue of The Last Samurai, temples, and a scenic pond.
 The huge Ueno park is also home to the city’s most established museums and while you can take your pick of several galleries and museums, Tokyo National Museum is the biggest museum in Japan and spans hundreds of years of Japanese history.